MaelGarcia/central-frontend/CONTRIBUTING.md

 ### jQuery

-ODK Central Frontend uses jQuery in limited ways.
+Conectados Frontend uses jQuery in limited ways.

 Wherever possible, we try to use Vue instead of jQuery.
 Vue will not always know about or respect changes that jQuery makes to the DOM, and using jQuery can add complexity to a component.